Periods and harmonic analysis on spherical varieties: The discrete spectrum

 By definition, each vector in $V_x$ is ``asymptotically annihilated'' in the $\Theta$-direction by the ideal $I_{x, \Theta} \subset \C[\mathcal Z(X_\Theta)]$ which is determined by $x$.
 We consider the subset $Z'_R \subset Z_R$ consisting of pairs $(x, M)$ where where $M$ is an $\mathcal H(G,J)$-stable subspace of $V_x$ whose annihilator is {\em precisely} $I_{x, \Theta}$.
 This is a constructible set, since it is obtained from $Z_R$ by removing the preimages of the $Z_{R'}$ for all $R'<R$.
 (Notice that we can use the same set $S$ for those, so we have a finite number of maps: $\spectrum_R \times\mathcal G \to \spectrum_{R'}\times\mathcal G$ by forgetting certain subsets of the exponents.)

 We now introduce the notion of \emph{subunitary} exponents, which are the exponents that $X$-discrete series have (see also \S \ref{sssubunitary}.)
-We say that a (complex) character $\chi$ of $A_{X,\Theta}$ is subunitary if $|\chi(a)|<1$ for all $a\in A_{X,\Theta}^+\smallsetminus \mathcal Z(X)\cdot \AA_{X,\Theta}(\mathfrak o)$.
-(The appearance of $\mathcal Z(X)$ is superfluous here since we are assuming that it is trivial, but in general this is the correct definition.)
+We say that a (complex) character $\chi$ of $A_{X,\Theta}$ is \emph{subunitary} { if $|\chi(a)|<1$ for all $a\in \mathring A_{X,\Theta}^+$.
+We say that it is \emph{strictly subunitary} if it is also subunitary when restricted to $A_{X,\Omega}$, for all $\Omega\supset\Theta$ -- i.e.\ when it does not become unitary after restriction to a ``wall'' of $A_{X,\Theta}^+$.}

 We say that an element of $\mathfrak S_R$ is subunitary if all its components are.
 We denote by $\mathfrak S_R^\su$ the semialgebraic, and open in the Hausdorff topology, subset of subunitary exponents.